Helen Zimmern

-Helen Zimmern (25 March 1846 – 11 January 1934) was a naturalised British writer and translator born in Germany.
+Helen Zimmern (25 March 1846 – 11 January 1934) was a German-born British writer and translator.
 She was instrumental in making European culture more accessible in English.

 Biography

 Zimmern and her parents emigrated in 1850 to Britain, where her father became a Nottingham lace merchant.
 She was naturalised on coming of age, as one of the three daughters of the merchant Hermann Theodore Zimmern and his wife Antonia Marie Therese Regina Zimmern.
 Her sister was the suffragist Alice Zimmern; the political scientist Alfred Eckhard Zimmern was a cousin.

 The family moved to London in 1856.
 Her first appearance in print was a story for Once a Week.
 She was soon writing for the Argosy and other magazines.
 A series of children's stories first published 1869–71 in Good Words for the Young was reprinted as Stories in Precious Stones (1873) and followed by another collection, Told by the Waves.
 A series of tales from the Edda appeared in Old Merry's Monthly in 1872 before being republished.